Crazypersonalph/ISOChecker/README.md

 This is licensed under the MIT license

 # Credit
-This was built with the packages OS, Tkinter, Platform, Subprocess, and Regex
+This was built with the packages:

+OS, Tkinter, Platform, Subprocess, and Regex

 Binaries built with PyInstaller on Windows and WSL.